-- (f) Maintenance and policing of Student Council bulletin boards - (g) Posting of Student Council activities on other accessible bulletin boards - (h) Placement of notices when appropriate in Campus Bulletin and Enquiry - (i) Assistance to other committees in the area of publicity d.
+- (f) Maintenance and policing of Student Council bulletin boards - (g) Posting of Student Council activities on other accessible bulletin boards - (h) Placement of notices when appropriate in Campus Bulletin and Enquiry - (i) Assistance to other committees in the area of publicity - (j) Maintenance of supplies for publicity in the Student Council Committee Room - c.
+Ad Hoc Committees d.
 All committees shall meet once a month and submit written reports to the Student Council.